alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 C. Reconnaissance

 D. An invoice scam

+16. D. This is an example of an invoice scam.
+Most invoice scams involve sending fake invoices hoping to be paid.
+No information is being gathered, so this isn't reconnaissance or credential harvesting.
+This could be a hoax, but the more accurate answer is an invoice scam.
+Note that some social engineering uses false invoices to deploy malware by including it as an attachment or by using an attachment with malicious scripts built into a Microsoft Office file.

 17-  Naomi receives a report of smishing.
 What type of attack should she be looking for?